-• at the beginning of the academic year in the case of residential visits or at least 2 months in advance of the visit for day visits.
+• at the beginning of the academic year in the case of residential visits.

 2. Visit objectives

 All educational visits should have a defined purpose, with clearly stated, justifiable educational objectives, or else they may not be approved by the Headteacher or Governing Body.
 Objectives can include resilience, key skills, confidence, broaden horizons, health and fitness, increased motivation, enjoyment, social skills/awareness, problem solving skills, environmental awareness, rewards.